Bryce Elder: Professional career

 Elder was drafted by the Atlanta Braves in the fifth round of the 2020 Major League Baseball draft, and signed with the team for $850,000.

 Elder made his professional debut in 2021 with the Rome Braves and was promoted to the Double-A Mississippi Braves and the Triple-A Gwinnett Stripers during the season.
 On July 10, 2021, Elder threw a combined no-hitter with Daysbel Hernandez.
 Over 25 starts between the three teams, Elder went 11–5 with a 2.75 ERA and 155 strikeouts over 137 2/3 innings.

 On April 12, 2022, Elder was selected to the 40-man roster and promoted to the major leagues for the first time to make a spot start.
 He faced the Washington Nationals that night, pitching 5 2/3 innings, and earned a win.
 He was optioned to the Gwinnett Stripers on May 1.
 He was recalled on August 13 to face the Miami Marlins in another spot start the next day.
-On September 26, Elder threw a complete game shutout against the Washington Nationals, becoming the first Braves' rookie pitcher to do so since Paul Marak during the 1990 season.
+On September 26, Elder threw a complete-game shutout against the Washington Nationals, becoming the first Braves' rookie pitcher to do so since Paul Marak during the 1990 season.
+For the 2022 regular season, he pitched 54 innings to a 2–4 record with a 3.17 ERA.

 In 2023, after impressive spring training performances by Jared Shuster and Dylan Dodd, Elder was optioned to Triple-A Gwinnett to begin the regular season.
+After one start in Triple-A, he was called up to make his season debut on April 5, which he won.
+At midseason, Elder was selected for the first time as a reserve starting pitcher for the National League in the 2023 Major League Baseball All-Star Game.

+In 2024, Elder began the season in Triple-A Gwinnett after not being able to secure the fifth spot in the Braves rotation.
+On April 22, Elder was called up to the Braves' roster to replace Darius Vines.
+In 10 starts for Atlanta, he struggled to a 2-5 record and 6.52 ERA with 46 strikeouts across 49 2/3 innings pitched.

+Elder was optioned to Triple-A Gwinnett to begin the 2025 season.
+He was recalled on March 31 in place of Reynaldo López.